fitabigail/IrishMortgageConsulting/README.md

 #### First Time Visitor Goals

 - As a First Time user, I want to easily understand the main purpose of the site.
- As a First Time user, I want to be able to easily navigate throughout the site to find content.
+- As a First Time user, I want to be able to easily navigate throughout the site to find content.
 - As a First Time user, I want to view the website and content clearly on my mobile device.
-- As a First Time user, I want the website content show me is qualified with years of industry experience.
+- As a First Time user, I want the website the team is qualified with years of industry experience.
 - As a First Time user, I want to find ways to follow the IrishMortgageConsulting on different social media platforms.

 ### Returning Visitor Goals